 I only say maybe because we don’t know what is going to happen for the period prior to January 1st, 2017.
 Will Davis control prior to that date and the new code section afterwards?
 Is this a minor issue?
 That depends what kind of income and what type of a debt we are talking about.

 Issues like this show how much the law can change—and how much those changes affect your options.
 Navigating the law requires a family attorney who not only understands how the law works, but where the law is headed, and what that means for you.
-At the Law Offices of William Edgar, we are more than happy to answer your questions and help you figure out the next step.
+At the Edgar & Dow, we are more than happy to answer your questions and help you figure out the next step.

 If you’re facing a divorce, don’t be unprepared—contact our firm for a free consultation.